 Mint Mobile: What I like

 Calls sounded crisp and clear, and no one on the other end reported issues hearing my voice.
 I had no problems sending SMS messages, but that's something I do less and less.
-When I'm at home — or visiting my parents for a few days — Mint Mobile allows for WiFi calling and messaging.
+Mint Mobile allows for Wi-Fi calling and messaging.
 This immensely helps me fill the gap of not having great T-Mobile coverage in my hometown.

 Data use — what most smartphone users are going to care about — was strong.
 I had no problems downloading podcasts, streaming music, navigating with turn-by-turn directions, or anything else I wanted to do on my phone in good coverage areas.
 I also didn't have any issues trying to use my phones in a congested area of the city.
 The raw data speeds won't set any records, but it'll be fast enough for most users to use their phones without issue.

 Finally, I like how Mint Mobile does billing.
-You buy service plans in three-, six-, and twelve-month allotments.
+You buy service plans in three, six, and 12-month allotments.
 Your data allowance gets refreshed every month, but you only get billed after those months are over.
 Everyone does their budget differently, but budgeting for a single, annual bill works fine for me.
 The 12GB plan works out to $25 per month if you pay annually, which is much lower than comparable plans from other carriers.